fecampossantos/aion/README.md

 - None (let me know if you find any 😅)

 ### Planned Features
-- Data backup and restore
+- Data backup and restore - _in progress on background agents_
 - Multi-language support
-- Search bar on projects screen
-- Last worked on tasks display on projects screen
+- Last worked on tasks display on projects screen - _in progress on background agents_
-- Search bar and pagination on tasks screen
-- Tasks analysis (burndown chart)
+- Tasks analysis (burndown chart) - _in progress on background agents_
-- Prepopulate the add record page with task where it was opened from
+- Prepopulate the add record page with task where it was opened from - _in progress on background agents_
-- Add multiple report options UIs

 ## 📞 Support